Gina Carano will no longer appear in Star Wars projects

-Gina Carano won't appear in future Star Wars TV shows, it's been confirmed, after the actress reportedly shared an offensive message on Instagram from another account that compared the Holocaust to "hating someone for their political views" (we won't reproduce the post here).
+Gina Carano won't appear in future Star Wars TV shows, it's been confirmed, after the actress reportedly shared an offensive message on Instagram from another account that asked how the Holocaust is "any different to hating someone for their political views" (we won't reproduce the post here).
 The post has been deleted, but was screengrabbed and widely shared.

 Carano, then, won't appear in The Mandalorian season 3, nor another Star Wars project she was apparently slated to lead until late last year.